mattgallagher92/recipes/risotto.md

 - Add the mushrooms, courgette, leek, peppers; simmer for 10 minutes, leaving the lid ajar; stir occasionally to avoid sticking
 - Add the soya beans; simmer for 5 more minutes, leaving the lid ajar; stir regularly to avoid sticking
 - Add the sweetcorn; simmer for 5 more minutes, leaving the lid ajar; stir frequently to avoid sticking
-- Take off the heat, stir through the yeast flakes
+- Take off the heat, stir in the nutritional yeast